Udyrfrykte/portable-virtualenv-builder/README.md

 echo $'requests==2.18.1\nchardet==3.0.4' | docker run --rm -i packaging_image > venv.tgz
 ```

-Optionally you can specify build dependencies that may be needed to install the PIP libraries using the BUILD_PACKAGES environment variable.
+Additionally, you can specify build dependencies that may be needed to install the PIP libraries using the BUILD_PACKAGES environment variable.

 Example :
 ```